Mybono/CodeCeptJs/README.md

 ### Last one is [rateUs.js](https://github.com/Mybono/CodeCeptJs/blob/main/rateUs.js), the test continues less than 7 seconds but checks almost all the functionality of one of the widgets.
 In addition, the test uses the [visual compare function](https://github.com/Mybono/CodeCeptJs/blob/main/elementVisualCompare.js).

+### One of the great advantages of CodeCeptJs is that it's very easy to follow up on someone else's work, easy to read code.
+And last but not least, the test environment is set up very quickly, there is integration with popular helpers and appium.